Skip To Content Skip To Menu Skip To Footer

 Course Description:

-An introduction to classical mechanics using an inquiry-based, hands-on approach that combines cooperative learning with the use of computer tools for data acquisition, analysis, and mathematical modeling.
+Workshop Physics: Matter and Fields An introduction to thermal physics and electromagnetism using an inquiry-based, hands-on approach that combines cooperative learning with the use of computer tools for data acquisition, analysis, and mathematical modeling.
 Both analytic and numerical calculations are introduced for characterizing motion.
 A selection of kinesthetic experiments is included to enhance student learning.
-Topics include kinematics, Newton's laws of motion, gravitation, conservation laws, and rotational motion.
-Recommended for physical science, mathematics, and pre-engineering students and for biology majors preparing for graduate study.
+Topics include heat, temperature, phases of matter, kinetic theory, and heat engines; electric and magnetic fields, forces on charged particles, electrical circuits, and Ohms and Kirchhoffs law; an introduction to Maxwells equations and electromagnetic waves.
 Three two-hour sessions per week.
-Because of the similarity in course content, students will not receive graduation credit for both 131 and 141.
-Prerequisite: Completion of, or concurrent enrollment in, MATH 151 or 170.
+(Students enrolled in Physics 132 who have completed Mathematics 170 are encouraged to continue their mathematics preparation while taking physics by enrolling in Mathematics 171.)
+Because of the similarity in course content, students will not receive graduation credit for both 132 and 142.
+Prerequisite: 131 and completion of, or concurrent enrollment in MATH 170.

 01:30 PM-03:20 PM, MWF